o/simmetrica/README.md

 ###How to feed data

-We will use `push` method for notifying our events, it have 3 parameters:
+We will use `push` method for notifying our events, it has 3 parameters:

-First parameters is `event`, which is canonical name of your input data.
+First parameter is `event`, which is canonical name of your input data.
 You'll use this name when querying data and configuring dashboard.
-Second is `increment`, this optional argument useful for overriding event count for submitting multiple events in a single operation.
+Second is `increment`, this optional argument is useful for overriding event count for submitting multiple events in a single operation.
 Last parameter `now` is defaults to current Unix timestamp, lets you to specify when event occurs.

 ###How to query data

-To aggreagate stored data, we will use `query` method, it have 4 parameters:
+To aggreagate stored data, we will use `query` method, it has 4 parameters:

-First is `event`, as you guessed it we already used this value for feeding our data. `start` and `end` parameters takes Unix timestamp for specifying interval of time-series.
-This parameters is mandatory.
+First one is `event`, as you guessed, we already used this value for feeding our data. `start` and `end` parameters take Unix timestamp for specifying interval of time-series.
+This parameters are mandatory.
 Last parameter `resolution` is used for defining the resolution / granularity of data.
 This is an optional parameter and it defaults to `5min` (five minutes).
 Possible values are `min`, `5min`, `15min`, `hour`, `day`, `week`, `month` and `year`.

 ###Using library